Chennai Entry Requirements

 Prohibited Items

-• Satellite phones (unless specifically authorized)—security concern
+• Satellite phones without DOT licence, security concern

 Restricted Items